 That’s good in a way, but it also means you lose touch with who is who and what’s going on.
 They might lie awake at night worrying about impending world war, or a war that’s split their friendship group.
 The group dynamics can become cruel and more physically aggressive.
 Puberty divides kids into some who look almost adult and others who are still tiny.

-It is a truth universally acknowledged that Year 9 is a shocking year.
+No guide to the high school years would be complete without acknowledging that Year 9 is a shocking year.
 In recognition of this, some schools practically give up on academic learning and focus on practical life skills – kind of admirable, as all teens should learn how to iron their own shirt and make you a latte.

 There is much going on in terms of their social standing and the school group dynamics can look a touch ‘Lord of the Flies’.
 Your teen can become rude and disrespectful and too cool for school.
 This is often the year they are choosing electives and then hate their choice and regret it and spend a lot of time trying to get out of it.